microsoft/terminal/doc/specs/#6049 - Font config objects.md

 ### Performance, Power, and Efficiency

 Rendering several different font faces will probably have a performance impact.
-Again, this is an unavaoidable aspect of this feature.
+Again, this is an unavoidable aspect of this feature.

 ## Potential Issues